gorohoroh/getting-started-building-docker-images-with-gradle/README.md

 * Create task `removeContainer` that depends on `stopContainer`;
 * Modify task `createContainer` to depend on `removeContainer`.

+Tasks `stopContainer` and `removeContainer` will additionally need to suppress non-critical exceptions.

 As a result, every time we want to start a container, Gradle will first make sure to:
 * Check if a container using the same name is already running;
 * If it is running, stop and remove the container.